pengzhouzp/pengzhouzp.github.io/_pages/main.md

 * IEEE Journal on Emerging and Selected Topics in Circuits and Systems
 * IEEE Transactions on Circuits and Systems I: Regular Papers
 * IEEE Transactions on Circuits and Systems II: Express Briefs
+* IEEE Transactions on Biomedical Circuits and Systems
 * Memetic Computing

 ## Conference